kigawas/coheoka/README.md

 2. Lapata, M., & Barzilay, R. (2005, July).
     Automatic evaluation of text coherence: Models and representations.
     In IJCAI (Vol. 5, pp. 1085-1090).

-## Trivia

-### What is the meaning of coheoka?

-Coherence + Hyouka (means "evaluation" in Japanese.
-Kanji: 評価).

-### Why so slow to download packages from conda?

-Try using a mirror maintained by [TUNA](https://mirrors.tuna.tsinghua.edu.cn/help/anaconda/).